tom-seddon/b2/README.md

 switching it on... it may still look ugly, but it might be more readable.

-Unlike the other options - which is why these two have their own, separate dialog - changes don't take effect immediately.
+Changes to the filter flags don't take effect immediately.
 Create a new window to see the effect.

+When using Direct3D 9 (highly likely on Windows), there's an additional emergency option for ugly text rendering: `UI half-pixel offset`.
+Some combination of this and `Filter UI` may make the text readable.

 ## Customize keyboard layout